QubesOS/qubes-doc/troubleshooting/uefi-troubleshooting.md

 manually.
 You can do that just after installation (switch to `tty2` with Ctrl-Alt-F2), or booting from installation media in "Rescue a Qubes system" mode.

 1. Examine `/boot/efi/EFI/qubes` (if using Qubes installation media, it's in `/mnt/sysimage/boot/efi/EFI/qubes`).
-You should see there 4 files:
+You should see 4 files there:

     - xen.cfg (empty, size 0)
     - xen-(xen-version).efi